stabner/HashmonkeyCoin/depends/README.md

    release of Clang from llvm.org.
 Clang 8 or later is required.

-If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to Raptoreum Core's configure.
+If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to HashmonkeyCoin Core's configure.
 In this case, `--disable-wallet`.

 Additional targets: